Employee or Person Not Resident in Québec

 - the contribution to the health services fund.

 As a rule, an employee who is not resident in Québec at the end of the year is not required to pay QPIP premiums.
 Nevertheless, if you pay eligible salary or wages to an employee who is not resident in Québec, you must withhold and pay QPIP premiums on the salary or wages.

 In addition, under the Taxation Act, an individual who is not resident in Québec but who spends more than 182 days in Québec in a year is deemed to be resident in Québec for the entire year.
 However, this rule does not apply for the purposes of the Act respecting parental insurance.
-Therefore, since the individual is not considered to be resident in Québec, the individual is not required to pay QPIP premiums.
+Therefore, since the individual is not considered to be resident in Québec, they are not required to pay QPIP premiums.

 Nevertheless, if you pay such an employee eligible salary or wages, you must withhold and pay QPIP premiums.

-If the employee is not resident in Québec at the end of the year and the employee's income is also subject to Employment Insurance, the employee may receive a refund of the excess contributions when filing the federal income tax return.
+If the employee is not resident in Québec at the end of the year and their income is also subject to Employment Insurance, they may receive a refund of the excess contributions when filing their federal income tax return.